kevingstewart/sslo-service-extension-doh-guardian/README.md

   extendedKeyUsage=serverAuth,clientAuth")
   ```

-* **Step 2: Install the sinkhole certificate and key to the BIG-IP** Either manually install the new certificate and key to the BIG-IP, or use the following TMSH transaction:
+* **Manual Step 2: Install the sinkhole certificate and key to the BIG-IP** Either manually install the new certificate and key to the BIG-IP, or use the following TMSH transaction:
   ```
   (echo create cli transaction
   echo install sys crypto key sinkhole-cert from-local-file "$(pwd)/sinkhole.key"